← Back to Home

 What about HIPAA, GDPR, and PHI?

-Patient health information (PHI): Never share PHI in call prompts, logs, or third-party integrations without explicit consent.
+Patient health information (PHI): never share PHI in call prompts, logs, or third-party integrations without explicit consent.
 Agencies help you navigate this.
 Platforms leave it to you.

 More in our trust and compliance guide.